Motor skill: Classification

 Both gross and fine motor skills can become weakened or damaged.
 Some reasons for these impairments could be caused by an injury, illness, stroke, congenital deformities (an abnormal change in the size or shape of a body part at birth), cerebral palsy, and developmental disabilities.
-Problems with the brain, spinal cord, peripheral nerves, muscles, or joints can also have an effect on these motor skills, and decrease control over them.
+Problems with the brain, spinal cord, peripheral nerves, muscles, or joints can also have an effect on these motor skills and decrease control over them.

 Development

-Motor skills develop in different parts of a body along three principles:
+Motor skills develop in different parts of the body along three principles: